xunker/panasonic_typewriter_interface/adapter_boards/README.md

 based ardound the Arduino Nano, and will work with compatible clones like LGT8F328.

+## Important note about Hardware Flow Control

+This version of the board (marked "Rev 2024-10-A") does not support Hardware Flow Control (RTS/CTS or DTR/DSR) without additional components.

+You CAN still use this design without flow control as long as you are able to add a ~30-50 millisecond-per-character delay to your transmission, or reduce the Baud Rate to 150 or 110.

+CoolTerm, for example has the option to add this per-character delay.

+To add hardware flow control to this design, you need to use an external USB-to-Serial adapter which has connections for RTS/CTS and/or DTR/DSR.

+You can connect the external USB-to-Serial to this board via connector J4 on the bottom of the board, and use pin labeld "RX1" as RTS and "TX1" as CTS.
+"TX0" and "RX0" be be used as TxD and RxD respectively.

+J4 is a surface-mount footprint for a JST GH connector (1.25mm) but a Molex PicoBlade (also sold as "JST Micro" connector) will also fit.
+You can also solder wires directly to the pads, or use a piece of 1.27mm break-away header to build your own conenctor.

 ### Voltage Warning

 Some "Nano" clone modules might be 3.3V instead of 5V.
 This board will **only